argoproj-labs/training-material/argo-workflows/api/create-workflow.md

 ## Exercise

 Create a workflow template and then submit the workflow template using the API.
-You'll need grant the `jenkins` service account the ability to read templates to do this.
+Tip: You'll need grant the `jenkins` service account the ability to read templates to do this.